What is stress?

 What are the treatment options for stress reduction?

-At Seed Psychology, our clinical psychologists can help you learn new coping strategies to deal with ongoing stress.
+At Seed Psychology, our psychologists can help you learn new coping strategies to deal with ongoing stress.

-In consultation with our clinical psychologists, you will discuss and understand the origins, underlying causes, and patterns of thinking that contribute to your feelings of stress.
+In consultation with our psychologists, you will discuss and understand the origins, underlying causes, and patterns of thinking that contribute to your feelings of stress.
 Our psychologists will discuss your appropriate treatment, and identify new coping strategies that will reduce your stress in a way that will not affect your life negatively.